yungyuc/nsdhw_25au/project/ryankert01/README.rst

 - **GitHub Repository URL**: https://github.com/ryankert01/voronoi-diagram-toolkit
 - The toolkit provides both low-level C++ APIs (for performance) and high-level Python APIs (for usability).
 - **A high-performance C++/Python toolkit** for 2D Voronoi diagram construction and nearest neighbor querying, supporting computational - geometry scenarios like mesh generation.
-  Also, I'm planing support visualization in fewer points scenarios(less than 100 points).
+  Also, I'm planning to support visualization in fewer-point scenarios(fewer than 100 points).

 Problem to Solve